Politics of Belgium: Political parties

-In Belgium, aside from a few minor German-speaking parties, most political parties are either Dutch-speaking (Flemish) or French-speaking; the only major bilingual party operating across all of Belgium is the Workers Party of Belgium (PVDA/PTB), a far-left party which first won seats in the Chamber in 2014 and as of 2019 has 3 seats in Dutch speaking Flanders and 9 seats in Brussels and Wallonia.
+In Belgium, aside from a few minor German-speaking parties, most political parties are either Dutch-speaking (Flemish) or French-speaking; the only major bilingual party operating across all of Belgium is the Workers' Party of Belgium (PVDA/PTB), a far-left party which has been represented in parliament since 2014.
+Parties run their own think tanks (centres d'études / studiedienst), research outfits that draft policy.
+When their party is in power, they serve as back offices for ministers' cabinets.

 Another important characteristic of Belgian national politics is the highly federal nature of decision making.
 Important decisions require both a national majority (2/3 for constitutional changes), as well as majorities in the two main language groups.
 On top of that, both these communities can activate 'alarm bell'-procedures, delaying changes.
 In addition, there are no national parties to speak of.
 As a result of this, Belgian decision making can be slow and expensive.
 On top, it tends to significantly favour the more conservative parties.
 Given the historically very high public expenditure, and the very strict central control over taxation, even for revenues going to regions and communities, the tendency of Belgian governments to lower taxation and especially labour charges has been limited, at least if compared to radical-liberal approaches followed by certain other countries.

 History of the political landscape

 From the creation of the Belgian state in 1830 and throughout most of the 19th century, two political parties dominated Belgian politics: the Catholic Party (Church-oriented and conservative) and the Liberal Party (anti-clerical and progressive).
-In the late 19th century the Socialist Party arose to represent the emerging industrial working class.
+In the late 19th century, the Socialist Party arose to represent the emerging industrial working class.
 These three groups still dominate Belgian politics, but they have evolved substantially in character.

 In the years before and after the Second World War, the linguistic problem became a stronger divisive issue in Belgian politics, with the emergence in the 1950s and 1960s of linguistic parties (Volksunie, FDF and Rassemblement Wallon).
 In the 1960s and 1970s, each of the main political parties of Belgium split into Flemish and French-speaking parties.

 After May 68, the country saw a growing environmental and left wing movement, that led to the foundation of the ecological parties Groen! and Ecolo.

 Especially in Flanders, the 1980s saw the growth of the far right, represented by the Vlaams Belang, which became one of the larger parties of the country in the 1990s.

 During the years surrounding the new millennium, an attempt at restructuring the political landscape took place, mainly taking the form of political cartels.